 Food isn’t something you want to spend too much or too little on.
 Cheap dog food won’t have much nutrients in it and so won’t keep your dog in good shape.
-However, there are lots of pricy premium dog foods that won’t do any better for your dog than a standard brand.
-Reviews such as these Advantix 2 reviews are worth reading for knowing what you’re buying into.
+However, there are lots of pricey premium dog foods that won’t do any better for your dog than a standard brand.
+BARF for adult dogs is one of my favorites!
 Often you can save money from buying in bulk.
 By going on coupon sites you can also grab yourself a nice discount.

 Do your own pet grooming

 You don’t have to get your dog professionally groomed.
 You can brush their hair and their teeth with products available on the market.
 By going online you can usually find yourself a better deal than you can in a store.
 Some people may prefer to get a professional to clip their dog’s nails, as the quick can be hard to locate.

 Regular walks will keep your dog healthy, which means less visits to the vet.
 Walking also has other benefits such as wearing down their nails naturally and discouraging destructive behavior indoors.
 Each breed will require a different amount of exercise, so bear this in mind.